amitflex2010/dreamhouse-mobile-ionic/README.md

 # Ionic DreamHouse

-MyDreamHouse is a sample application that demonstrates how to build mobile apps with Ionic 2.
+MyDreamHouse is a sample application that demonstrates how to build mobile apps with Ionic.

 ## Installation Instructions